chen0040/spring-boot-auth2-slingshot/README.md

 * Bootstrap + thymeleaf
 * Language (cn + en)
 * Signup and Login using Auth2 (Login using Facebook account or Github account)
+* Developer can retrieves facebook information about the login user using class such as FacebookOAuth2ClientAuthenticationProcessingAndSavingFilter

 # Configuration